cristianoc/compositional-program-synthesis/arc_dsl_experiment/tasks/642d658d/README.md

 ## Key Insights

 1. **Universal patterns** work across all training examples, making them robust
-2. **Structural complexity selection** automatically identifies the most informative pattern position for each shape
+2. **Structural complexity selection** automatically identifies the most informative pattern position for each shape, eliminating the need for complex post-processing filters
+3. **Quality through selection, not filtering**: Choosing the right pattern position is more effective than applying complex match filtering
-3. **Multiple shapes** capture different types of spatial relationships
+4. **Multiple shapes** capture different types of spatial relationships at optimal positions
-4. **Test indicators** (✓/✗) help distinguish reliable vs. overfitted programs
+5. **Test indicators** (✓/✗) help distinguish reliable vs. overfitted programs
-5. **Aggregation strategy** is crucial - different tasks need different approaches
+6. **Aggregation strategy** is crucial - different tasks need different approaches
-6. **Cross patterns emerge naturally**: Center positions (1,1) consistently yield the highest structural scores across shapes
+7. **Cross patterns emerge naturally**: Center positions (1,1) consistently yield the highest structural scores across shapes
+8. **Simple visualization**: All matches from optimal patterns provide clean, interpretable results without additional filtering
+9. **Natural selection pressure**: Not all pattern shapes produce working programs - only those achieving perfect training accuracy survive the enumeration process

-The core insight is that ARC tasks often have consistent local patterns, and by finding the intersection of these patterns across examples, we can build reliable predictors for new inputs.
+The core insight is that ARC tasks often have consistent local patterns, and by finding the intersection of these patterns across examples, we can build reliable predictors for new inputs. **Structural complexity-based pattern selection** ensures we focus on the most informative patterns without complex post-processing.
 However, **perfect training accuracy does not guarantee the right solution** - test evaluation reveals which aggregation strategies truly generalize beyond the training data.